ChrstphrHll/npc_gen/students/Gianesia Onvyr.md

 ---
 # Gianesia Onvyr
 ### Description
-- Dwarf Monk from Beleriand
+- Dwarf Monk from Aldercrown Empire
 - 6th year Protection student in Burk
 - short straight white hair that's plain, Blue eyes, and Light skin
 - Is Humorous and Opportunistic, and has Competition as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes